sonuishaq67/linuxscripts/update-code-git/README.md

-## script to update bot with new version on server from git
+## This is a script that'll check for the new updates of the [discord bot](https://github.com/sonuishaq67/42ipdiscordbot) and update it automatically .
+For more info regarding the bot click [here](https://github.com/sonuishaq67/42ipdiscordbot)